tiagodeluna/payment-api/README.md

-# payment-api
+# Payfast

-Small payment API developed in node.js
+This is a simple payment API developed during my studies of node.js